Lighting the Way

 But her hope returned when she saw other children with not only the same cleft condition as Luz but, in some situations, even more severe.
 In that moment, she knew that they weren’t alone.

 Operation Smile medical volunteers completed a comprehensive health evaluation and determined that Luz was healthy enough to receive safe surgery and was placed on the first day of the mission’s schedule.
 Pamela was thrilled to hear that Operation Smile was going to give her daughter a chance at a more dignified and happy life.

 Luz was fortunate enough to have found Operation Smile at an early age, as she was able to avoid the dangerous infections that can occur, as well as the damaging ridicule and stigmatization many face when living with an untreated cleft lip or cleft palate.

 “Thanks be to God that Luz has never had any problems,” Pamela said.
 “She never felt different.”

 Today, Luz is a junior in high school with plans to make a difference – to shed light on the world by continuing her education.

 “I don’t know what I want to study yet, but I do want to do something that will help people,” Luz said.

 She adores her dog, Beethoven, and enjoys listening to her favorite singer, Justin Bieber.
 Luz also loves playing soccer and volleyball with her two best friends, Judith and Mariana.

-Luz is scheduled to return to a mission in March 2019 to receive a rhinoplasty and to reconnect with the Operation Smile medical team who helped give her the smile she always deserved.
+Luz is scheduled to return to a mission to receive a rhinoplasty and to reconnect with the Operation Smile medical team who helped give her the smile she always deserved.

 Pamela had this message for Operation Smile supporters and its medical volunteers: “Thank you very much for the help and support you have given me at the missions.
 I really feel that when I go to the missions, you are my family.”